DecLearn/declearn/README.md

 - reformat your code using [black](https://github.com/psf/black); do use (sparingly) "fmt: off/on" comments when you think it relevant (see dedicated sub-section [below](#running-black-to-format-the-code))
+- abide by [semver](https://semver.org/) when implementing new features or changing the existing APIs; try making changes non-breaking, document and warn about deprecations or behavior changes, or make a point for API-breaking changes, which we are happy to consider but might take time to be released

 ### Unit tests and code analysis